ratnesh134/ratnesh134/README.md

 # Hello, I'm Ratnesh 👋

 Welcome to my GitHub!
-I’m a **Software Engineer (AI/ML)** with a strong passion for building intelligent, scalable systems that bring machine learning into real-world production.
+I’m a **Software Engineer** with a strong passion for building intelligent, scalable systems that bring machine learning into real-world production.
 With a solid foundation in Python, Machine Learning, Artificial Intelligence, and Big Data Analytics, I focus on designing robust data pipelines, training high-performance models, and deploying end-to-end AI solutions.

 I enjoy working at the intersection of software engineering and applied ML — writing clean, efficient code, building APIs and services around models, and solving complex engineering problems with data-driven approaches.
 Always learning, always experimenting, and always excited to collaborate on impactful AI-powered projects.